Data-pageup/FIFA-2026-Outcome-Prediction-Using-Poisson-Regression-and-Monte-Carlo-Simulation/README.md

 └── README.md
 ```

+---

-## Tools used
+## Technologies Used

 * Python
-* pandas
+* Pandas
 * NumPy
 * SciPy
-* statsmodels
+* Statsmodels
 * Streamlit
-* uv
-* Jupyter notebooks
+* Jupyter Notebooks
-* Matplotlib / pandas plotting
+* Matplotlib
+* UV Package Manager

+---

-## Summary of results
+## Results

-The final output is a probability table showing each team’s chance of reaching:
+The final output is a probability table containing each team's likelihood of reaching:

 * Round of 32
 * Round of 16
 * Quarter-finals
 * Semi-finals
 * Final
-* Winner
+* Tournament Winner

-The 1,000-run Monte Carlo simulation showed that the model strongly favored teams with the highest Elo ratings, especially Argentina and Spain.
-The final results were saved to:
+Results are stored in:

 ```text
 data/processed/wc2026_tournament_probabilities.csv
 ```

+The Monte Carlo simulations indicated that teams with the strongest Elo ratings consistently achieved the highest tournament-winning probabilities.

+---

+## Streamlit Application

-The Streamlit app includes:
+The interactive dashboard includes:

-* a precomputed probability dashboard
+* Tournament probability explorer
-* a live single-tournament simulation
+* Single-run World Cup simulator
-* a match explorer for team-vs-team predictions
+* Team-vs-team match probability explorer
+* Tournament progression visualization

+---

+## Acknowledgements

+This project was inspired by and built upon ideas from the work of **Anas Riad**.
+Portions of the project structure and methodology were adapted from his World Cup prediction project.